AndriusJur/BoardGameChooser/README.md

 * Maven

 ## Prerequisites

 * Library is prepopulated with sample data.
-It is recommended to delete library before adding own games.
+* It is recommended to clear the library before adding own games.